 Early Rise Tip and Flattish Tail

 Measuring in at 106mm under foot, it fits our not-too-wide, not-too-narrow, do-it-all backcountry ski waist width.
 The shape features modest tip rocker (or early rise as Voile defines it), good sidecut and pretty regular camber underfoot.
 Add a reasonably flat tail, and you have a ski that rises, floats and responds to input like a modern backcountry powder ski but still holds through a turn to deliver large and small radius arcs like a more traditional board.

-On snow, the Voile SuperCharger likes to turn but thanks to a little less rocker than say the V8, it can also hang onto a turn as needed and deliver more than just short radius fun.
-Another detail that testers noted was that it’s not afraid to take on some speed.
+The Voile SuperCharger likes to turn, but thanks to a little less rocker than say the V8 or V6, it delivers more than just short radius fun.
+Another detail to note is that it’s not afraid to take on some speed.
 Sure, it’s no damp alpine race ski, but we’ve run it hard on piste and off with smiles all around.
 It pairs well with mid-range AT boots for everyday ski touring and kept us happy at the ski hill in carvable conditions, too.

 Voile SuperCharger: 140-106-124, 178 cm, 3.39 kg – $695

 Check Prices and availability for the Voile SuperCharger

 Looking to go as light as possible, consider the HyperCharger